mdodovic/VLSI-Verification/README.md

       SERIAL_INPUT_LSB[7]: FAIL!

-      Serial input LSB operation functionality: shift out for 1 place left (msb will become the most significant bit of out value) and set out's least significant bit with given input lsb value.
-Instead, it properly shifts the out value but always fill the out's least significant bit with 1'b1.
+      Serial input LSB operation functionality: shift out for 1 place left (msb will become the most significant bit of out value) and set out's a least significant bit with given input lsb value.
+Instead, it properly shifts the out value but always fills the out's least significant bit with 1'b1.

       First situation (```input lsb = 1'b1```), two successive blocks for representation:
       ```